 Advanced SwiftUI TextField: Formatting and Validation

-TextField is probably the most commonly used text input component for developers in SwiftUI applications.
-As a SwiftUI wrapper for UITextField (NSTextField), Apple provides developers with numerous constructors and modifiers to improve its usability and customization.
-However, SwiftUI also shields many advanced interfaces and features in its encapsulation, increasing the complexity for developers to implement certain specific needs.
-In this article, I will introduce how to implement the following features in TextField:
+SwiftUI’s TextField is likely the text entry component most commonly used by developers in applications.
+As a SwiftUI wrapper for UITextField (or NSTextField), Apple provides developers with numerous initializers and modifiers to improve its ease of use and customizability.
+However, in this encapsulation, SwiftUI also shields many advanced interfaces and functions, increasing the complexity for developers to implement certain specific needs.
+This article is part of the “SwiftUI Advanced” series.
+In this post, I will introduce how to implement the following functions in a TextField:

-• Shield invalid characters
+• Block invalid characters

-• Real-time format and display the input text
+• Real-time formatted display of input text

-How to implement formatted display in TextField
+How to Implement Formatted Display in TextField

 Swift